learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Congratulations, you've completed your first assignment and submitted it to CodeGrade!
 You now know how to work on and submit assignments going forward:

-- Click the **Fork** button on the Canvas assignment
+- Click the **Fork** button on the Canvas assignment.
-- Once the assignment is forked, clone it down to your local machine
+- Once the assignment is forked, clone it down to your local machine.
-- Run `npm install` to download the tools required for the assignment
+- Run `npm install` to download the tools required for the assignment.
 - Run `npm test` to see what tests you have to pass.
 Run the command as many times as you like to check your work as you go.
-- Complete any required work, then run the `git add`, `git commit`, and `git push` commands in the terminal
+- Complete any required work, then run the `git add`, `git commit`, and `git push` commands in the terminal.
-- Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo
+- Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo.

 Equipped with this knowledge, you are now ready to tackle greater challenges!